Iasa-Global/btabok/Ecosystem.md

+> “A group of businesses or business activities that affect each other and work well together”

+*Definition of Ecosystem, Cambridge Dictionary*

 **What is the Ecosystem**

 The Ecosystem represents the external environment within which an organization participates, interacts and is affected by other parties in the ecosystem.
 Typical parties in an ecosystem are: